 Business Engagement

 Gathering business representatives for a first meeting - it is so important to ensure all local food related businesses are in the loop from the beginning.
 To organize our first meeting we used local print and social media groups as well as posters to spread the word.
-We also started a business database to keep track of all business interactions.
+We also started a simple database in excel to keep track of all business interactions.

 We visited in person when possible or made contact by phone or email to make sure they knew about the gathering.
-In the Resources section here you will find slides with discussion points, questionnaires and statistics to help you prepare and delivery your first community gathering.
-Each steering group and town is different so make sure to discuss what strengths, challenges and opportunities are unique to your town, as well as what expertise and potential for collaboration is available from people in the room.
+In the Resources section here you will find slides with discussion points and statistics to help you prepare and engage with businesses.
+We had two such meetings, one aimed at Producers and Farmers, and one directed at Retail, Restaurants and Hotels.
+Each town is different so make sure to discuss the strengths, challenges and opportunities present in your area, as well as what expertise and potential for collaboration is available from people in the room.

 Business Engagement Assets